Magnetized Shocks Mediated by Radiation from Leptonic and Hadronic Processes: Numerical setup

 In this section, we present the iterative approach adopted to solve the hydrodynamic and kinetic equations for the steady-state shock solution numerically.
 We consider two angular grids, one for the upstream-going directions and one for the downstream-going directions, following Ref.~\cite{2010ApJ...725...63B}.
 For the upstream-going directions ($0 \leq \mu_{\rm sh} \leq 1$), we assume that $\mu_{\rm sh}$ is binned logarithmically; for the downstream-going directions ($-1 \leq \mu_{\rm sh} < 0$), we use the Gaussian quadrature (cf.~Appendix D in Ref.~\cite{2010ApJ...725...63B} for details).
 The number of angular bins is $N_{\mu_{\rm sh}} = 40$.
 The photon frequency grid is chosen to be logarithmic, ranging from $\hat{\nu}_{\rm sh} = 10^{-9}$ to $\hat{\nu}_{\rm sh} = 10^{14}$ with $N_{\nu_{\rm sh}} = 200$ bins.

 The position of each fluid element is denoted by the normalized optical depth, with $\hat{\tau} = 0$ at the shock.
 In the downstream region, we adopt $d\hat{\tau} = 0.1$ for all our benchmark configurations except for $\sigma_u =0.3$, for which we use $d\hat{\tau}=0.0025$.
 In the far downstream, in principle, one should apply a reflective boundary, such that the upstream- and downstream-going photon intensities in the comoving frame of the fluid are identical.
 This condition reflects the fact that photons and leptons are expected to reach thermal equilibrium.
 However, for no ($\sigma_u = 0$) and small magnetization ($\sigma_u = 10^{-8}$ and $10^{-4}$), the downstream-going photon frequencies are boosted by the relativistic bulk motion of the upstream flow; hence, photons cannot be fully absorbed over short distances.
-To avoid an artificial high-energy component in the photon spectrum caused by the reflective boundary, we adopt an open boundary at $\hat{\tau} = 50$ (which is effectively equivalent to a reflective boundary for what concerns the shock dynamics); however, for the configurations with $\sigma_u = 0.1$ and $0.3$, we use a reflective boundary at $\hat{\tau} = 5$.
+Therefore, we adopt an open boundary at $\hat{\tau} = 50$.
+For the configurations with $\sigma_u = 0.1$ and $0.3$, we use a reflective boundary at $\hat{\tau} = 5$.
+This is because the synchrotron cooling timescale of pairs in the highly magnetized case is much shorter than that of other processes, and the plasma and radiation reach equilibrium more quickly in the downstream.
+High spatial resolution is required in these cases, and we find that a reflective boundary optmizes the simulation convergence time.
 In the upstream region, $d\hat{\tau}$ is uniformly binned in logarithmic space, with $N_{\hat{\tau}} = 500$ over $-500 < \hat{\tau} < 0$; but for $\sigma_u = 0.1$ and $0.3$, we use $N_{\hat{\tau}} = 100$ over $-100 < \hat{\tau} < 0$.
 As for the far upstream, our numerical solution can extend up to large distances from the shock discontinuity, where radiation has been fully absorbed.
 Hence, we adopt $\hat{I}_{\hat{\nu}_{\rm sh}}(\mu_{\rm sh}) = 0$ and $a_{e^{\pm}} = 0$ at the upstream boundary (cf.~Fig.~\ref{fig:sketch}).